soinkleined/busstop/README.md

 <p align="center" >Now also supporting tube stops!</p>

 # Info
-Busstop returns current arrival information for busses at the requested stop(s).
-It prints the output in a style similar to that of the live bus update signs available at many bus stops throughout London.
+Busstop returns current arrival information for busses and tube trains at the requested stop(s).
+It prints the output in a style similar to that of the live bus and tube update signs available at many bus stops and stations throughout London.

 The script runs as a flask application and uses turbo flask web sockets to update it dynamically in 15 second intervals.
 It is intended to run via a raspberry pi whilst using chrome in kiosk mode.